 - Flow diverted to the next basin.

-- Aeration and mixing occur until complete biodegradation of organics is complete.
+- Aeration and mixing occur until biodegradation of organics is complete.

 - Luxury uptake of Phosphorus takes place.